usTLD Dispute Resolution Policy

 a.
 Any person or entity may initiate an administrative proceeding by submitting a complaint in accordance with the Policy and these Rules to any Provider approved by DOC.
 (Due to capacity constraints or for other reasons, a Provider’s ability to accept complaints may be suspended at times.
 In that event, the Provider shall refuse the submission.
 The person or entity may submit the complaint to another Provider.)

 b.
-The complaint shall be submitted in hard copy (with annexes) and in electronic form (without annexes).
+The complaint shall be submitted entirely in electronic form, in accordance with Paragraph 2(b).

 c.
 The complaint shall:

 i.
 Request that the complaint be submitted for decision in accordance with the Policy and Rules and describe why the domain name registration should be considered subject to the Policy;